‹ Back to The Vine

 What is personalization?

 Marketing and CX personalization refers to tailored interactions, content, and offerings that meet individual customer preferences, needs, and behaviors.
-It uses data and technology to create experiences that resonate on a personal level, in turn enhancing customer satisfaction and engagement with your brand.
-Personalization allows organizations to connect with customers as individuals instead of a mass demographic.
-Businesses can use the following to tailor customer experiences:
+It uses data analysis and technology to create experiences that resonate on a personal level, enhancing customer satisfaction and engagement with your brand.
+With personalization, your business can connect with individual customers instead of segments.
+Use the following to tailor your customer experience:

 • Email – Create targeted and relevant emails to customers based on where they are in the journey: pre-purchase, post-purchase, or somewhere in between.